mograti/nova-sonic-training/README.md

-# Call Center Training Agent
+# AI-Assisted Call Center Training Agent

 AI-powered voice training system for call center agents using Amazon Nova 2 Sonic.
 Deploy as a standalone web application or integrate with Amazon Connect AI Agents for realistic customer simulations.